pablonoya/awesomewm-configuration/README.md

 #### Google Calendar events

-Set gcalendar command with your account and output as json
+Set gcalendar command with your account and output as json.

 ```lua
 -- gcalendar command